US Diesel Price History: Weekly Trend, Forecast, and Major Spikes (2026)

 EIA Diesel Price Forecast: 2026-2027

-- Average $4.80/gal for full-year 2026 as global refinery output rises in H2 2026 and distillate inventories gradually normalize.
+- Average about $4.76/gal for full-year 2026 as global refinery output rises in H2 2026 and distillate inventories gradually normalize.

-- Ease further in 2027 to $4.20-$4.50/gal as Middle East and Asian refinery capacity additions come online, increasing global distillate supply.
+- Ease further in 2027 as Middle East and Asian refinery capacity additions come online, increasing global distillate supply.

 FAQ